marcelklehr/changesets/README.md

 ```js
 var changes = Changeset.fromDiff(text1, text2)
 ```
-You get a `cs.text.Changeset` object containing multiple `cs.Operation`s.
+You get a `Changeset` object containing multiple `Operation`s.
 The changeset can be applied to a text as follows:
 ```js
 var finalText = changes.apply(text1)